aptech/docs/docs/CR-asclabel.rst

 ----------------
 .. function:: asclabel(xl, yl)

-    :param xl: labels for the tick marks on the X axis.
+    :param xl: labels for the tick marks on the x-axis.
 Set to 0 if no character labels for this axis are desired.
     :type xl: string or Nx1 character vector

-    :param yl: labels for the tick marks on the Y axis.
+    :param yl: labels for the tick marks on the y-axis.
 Set to 0 if no character labels for this axis are desired.
     :type yl: string or Mx1 character vector

 Examples
 ----------------

-This illustrates how to label the X axis with the months of the year:
+This illustrates how to label the x-axis with the months of the year:

 ::

     library pgraph;
     lab = { JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, DEC };
     asclabel(lab, 0);